A Survey on Collaborating Small and Large Language Models for Performance, Cost-effectiveness, Cloud-edge Privacy, and Trustworthiness: Collaboration for Cost-Effectiveness Trade-off

-\textbf{(2) Proxy Transfer}
+\paragraph{(2) Proxy Transfer}

-Models can train parameter updates on a small proxy model and lift them for use in the LLM.
-LoRAM~\cite{zhang2025train} trains low-rank adapters on an SLM to locate effective subspaces, later reused in LLMs.
+Proxy transfer reduces LLM adaptation costs by using small models as proxies to generate parameters or signals that can be reused by the larger model.
+This strategy operates through two main pathways: (1) SLMs, often compressed from the LLM, are fine-tuned with low resources to produce LoRA-like updates compatible with the original LLM (Fig.~\ref{fig:proxy1}); and (2) fine-tuned SLMs have their outputs merged with those of the LLM, simulating the effect of fine-tuning the large model through a lightweight proxy (Fig.~\ref{fig:proxy2}).
+Both pathways reduce the LLM’s required FLOPs, data, and tuning time.
+For example, LoRAM~\cite{zhang2025train} trains low-rank adapters on an SLM to locate effective subspaces, later reused in LLMs.
 LiteMOE~\cite{zhuang2024litemoe} extracts proxy submodels for on-device tuning, enabling local specialization and feedback propagation.
-GateKeeper~\cite{rabanser2025gatekeeper} cascades an SLM and LLM to handle easy cases locally and defer harder ones, cutting inference cost, while logit-fusion~\cite{fan2025g} integrates fine-tuned SLM outputs to refine LLM distributions with minimal updates.
+GateKeeper~\cite{rabanser2025gatekeeper} cascades an SLM and LLM to handle easy cases locally and defer harder ones, cutting inference cost, while G-Boost~\cite{fan2025g} integrates fine-tuned SLM outputs to refine LLM distributions with minimal updates.